strands-project/v4r/CONTRIBUTING.md

 However, it will be available *online* on gitlab quiet soon.
 Bajo will find a nice solution for that using the CI system.

-## How to Build V4R?
+##  <a name="HowToBuild"></a>How to Build V4R without using './setup.sh'?
 (Ubuntu 14.04)

 As mentioned allready, V4R is using a package.xml file and rosdep to install all necessary dependencies.
+This can be easily done using ./setup.sh.
+However, if you don't want to use 'setup.sh' for any reason follow the instructions below.

 1. Do all the necessary git magic to download v4r on your machine, then open a console.
 2. Install and initialize rosdep, cmake and build-essential